Cognitive Therapy For Anxiety

 If you are ready to find relief from anxiety and panic, or if you have additional questions about anxiety treatment, please call me at 347.994.9301.

-I am an Out of Network provider with all insurances, however, I'm happy to review your benefits.
+We are Out of Network with all insurances, however we are happy to review your benefits.
 In some circumstances I can file your insurance for you.

-Some common insurances I work with include UnitedHealthcare, Aetna and Cigna.
-Contact me today to see if we can work together!
+Some common insurances we work with include UnitedHealthcare, Aetna and Cigna.
+Contact us today to see if we can work together!